GenomicSEM/GenomicSEM/README.md

 - Added basic sanity checks to `munge()` and `userGWAS()` inputs
 - Sanity checks will be added to other functions in the future, to prevent functions terminating halfway through due to wrong input.
 - Added missing info.filter to .sumstats_main()
+- Unified use of .LOG across all scripts
+- Added sanity checks to `commonfactorGWAS()`

 **Code Update 06.12.2021**
 - Fixed `object 'filenames' not found”` error when munging summary statistics